eignnx/rellog/README.md

 ## Idea

 Instead of predicates, this implementation focuses on relations.
-While a Prolog predicate can be thought of a symbol and an ordered tuple of arguments, a relation is an unordered collection name-value pairs (called attributes).
+A Prolog predicate can be thought of as a name and an ordered tuple of arguments, but a Rellog relation is an unordered collection of name-value pairs (called attributes).

 While in Prolog you might write